 Changing Your Name After

-Reverting to a maiden name or choosing a new identity after a divorce is a common step in moving forward.
-While some institutions accept a Decree Absolute, many modern agencies now require a Deed Poll to streamline the process.
+Reverting to a maiden name or choosing a new identity after a divorce is a common and entirely lawful step in moving forward.
+In the UK, you are free to change your name at any time, provided it is not for fraudulent purposes.

 Why the Decree Absolute is often not enough